mercadopago/devsite-docs/guides/additional-content/reports/account-money/glossary.en.md

-# Glossary
+# Report fields

 We know, some terms are technical and you may not be familiar with all of them.
-Use this glossary to not get lost!
+Use this table to not get lost!

 | Name on the report column | What it means |
 | --- | --- |